 Frequently asked questions

-Pot roast is braised beef roast that is quickly browned then cooked on low heat in a covered pot with a liquid.
-The meat is usually an affordable, tough cut that tenderizes with the long cooking time.
-Because slowly cooking the meat breaks down the connective tissue and it becomes fall-apart tender.
+Pot roast is a braised beef roast that is first browned, then slow-cooked in a covered pot with liquid.
+It’s typically made with an affordable, tough cut of beef, which becomes fall-apart tender as the slow cooking process breaks down the connective tissue.

-Boneless chuck roast is the frontrunner when it comes to pot roast.
-It’s a tough cut that comes from the shoulder region of the cow.
-7-Bone roast is the bone-in equivalent of the chuck roast.
-Brisket is another cut that’s used for pot roast.
-It comes from the breast section of the animal.
-Beef bottom round is another good option.
-It comes from the rear leg of the cow.
+Boneless chuck roast is the best choice for pot roast.
+It’s a tough cut from the shoulder that becomes incredibly tender when slow-cooked.
+The 7-bone roast is the bone-in equivalent of chuck roast.
+Other good options include brisket, which comes from the breast section, and bottom round, which comes from the rear leg of the cow.

-If you ate all the meat and vegetables but have liquid leftover, you can store it for other uses.
-Strain it using a mesh sieve.
-Store the liquid in an airtight container in the refrigerator for 3-4 days or freeze for up to 2 months.
-Use it to make gravy, saute vegetables, or add it to soups to kick-up the flavor.
+Yes!
+If you’ve finished the meat and vegetables but have liquid leftover, don’t let it go to waste.
+Strain it through a mesh sieve and store it in an airtight container in the refrigerator for 3–4 days or freeze for up to 2 months.
+Use it to make gravy, sauté vegetables, or enhance soups with extra flavor.

 📖 Recipe